Fideres: Research

-Research provided by Fideres focuses on the technical aspects of failed financial products and inefficient markets and has received press coverage by various media outlets.
+Research provided by Fideres focuses on the technical aspects of financial market manipulation, anticompetitive conduct, and inefficient markets.
 Their research into the debt market, and government economic policies, such as CBILS, was also covered by the media.
 Their work analyzing trading patterns in foreign exchange markets was also featured on BBC Radio 4 in reference to the FOREX scandal.
 In 2016, Fideres's cofounder Alberto Thomas appeared on Sky News to discuss the ethics of Hedge Funds conducting and trading upon private exit polls for the UK.

 Gold Price Manipulation

 Fideres's research showed that between January 2010 and December 2013 the price of gold may have been manipulated on "50 per cent of occasions," observing "instances of sharp movements in the price of the metal" during the two daily conference calls between Barclays, Deutsche Bank, HSBC, Scotiabank and Societe Generale, a process called "London gold fixing".
 Thomas called it an "anachronistic way" of setting the price for gold.
 The findings were also reported on the Financial Times, but according to Gold Anti-Trust Action Committee the article, titled "Fears Over Gold Price Rigging Put Investors on Alert", was deleted from the FT website for being "too sensitive".

-Corporate Bond Under-Pricing

-Research conducted by Fideres found evidence of systemic overpricing in the bond market.
-Bloomberg and Reuters reported on the study, which analyzed the pricing of corporate bonds for the period 2010-2015.
-It estimated that, due to the mis-pricing carried out by the banks, US corporations may have lost up “to $18 billion” when they issued debt.
-Business Insider UK considered the research particularly “noteworthy” in relation to the size of the bond market while Tracy Alloway, executive editor of Bloomberg, wrote on her Twitter account that the story may represent a "Libor moment in the bond market,” in reference to the LIBOR scandal.
+The London gold fixing was subsequently the subject of In re Commodity Exchange, Inc., Gold Futures and Options Trading Litigation in the Southern District of New York, in which settlements totalling $152 million received final approval.
+Fideres acted as consulting expert to Quinn Emanuel, co-lead counsel for the class.

+COVID-19 Travel Test Pricing

+In July 2021 The Guardian reported research by Fideres into the pricing of COVID-19 travel tests in the United Kingdom.
+Analysing the fifty cheapest providers listed on the government's website, Fideres found an average gap of £60 between advertised prices and the price a consumer would actually pay, and that two thirds of the cheapest tests listed were unavailable or inaccessible.
+The Advertising Standards Authority was already investigating complaints about inconsistent pricing.
+Two days after publication the Secretary of State for Health and Social Care announced an audit of providers listed on the government website and wrote to the Competition and Markets Authority, which subsequently opened its own investigation.

 Closet Indexers

 In 2014, fund groups faced investigation for misleading investors into buying so-called "closet indexers", funds sold as actively managed but behave like index trackers.
 Based on an analysis of 1,147 US equity funds with more than $1bn in assets, Fideres had found that 15 per cent of funds in the sample were closet indexers, concluding that investors could have been entitled to "billions of dollars" in damages.

-Collateralized Loan Obligations

-With the global economy under pressure in 2020, debt markets came under scrutiny.
-Fideres was referenced in the media stating that significant losses will be felt by bondholders who own bonds rated BBB or below.
+Fideres subsequently provided expert analysis supporting closet indexing class actions in Canada, including McCorquodale v.
+RBC Global Asset Management and Gibbs v.
+HSBC Global Asset Management (Canada), both of which have been certified as class proceedings in British Columbia.

+Wastewater and Sewage Research